-2) Usable ac in unmapped area (8,718) X 599-768 dwellings supportable = 100-128 dwellings Usable ac in mapped area (52,410) in mapped area supportable do not contain enough birch to support a dwelling, and are not included in this table.
+Table 3: Acreage and volume by forest type in the Chase area, and estimated carrying capacity for white spruce fuelwood.
+Type 29 does not contain enough white spruce to support a dwelling, and is not included in this table.
 This table is based on the timber inventory done by the US Forest Service, US Soil Conservation Service, and Alaska Department of Natural Resources in 1978-80.
 Part of the study area is outside the inventory; see Table 1 for the estimated wood supply in the area outside the inventory.
-For more information on the inventory methodology, see USDA Soil Conservation Service, 1986, Timber and Vegetation Resources of the Susitna River Basin - Alaska Report, Anchorage, AK.
-The standard rotation Table 2: Acreage and volume by forest type in the Chase area, and estimated carrying capacity for birch fuelwood.
-Types 25, 29, and 35 length for birch is 80 years; the long rotation is 100 years.
+For more information on the inventory methodology, see USDA Soil Conservation Service, 1986, Timber and Vegetation Resources of the Sustina River Basin - Alaska Report, Anchorage, AK.
+The standard rotation for white spruce is 100 years; the long rotation is 140 years.